Once you harvest the main head of a broccoli plant, it will often keep producing smaller side shoots that can be enjoyed for months to come. .

 How to Plant and Grow Broccoli

-Grow broccoli so that it comes to harvest when temperatures average no more than 75°F (23°C) each day.In mild-winter regions, start seeds indoors in late summer and set them in the garden in autumn for winter harvest.Broccoli will bolt and go to seed in warm temperatures or when daylight hours lengthen.Broccoli is frost hardy and can tolerate temperatures as low as 20°F (-6.7°C).Broccoli is a cool-weather crop that must come to harvest before temperatures rise consistently above 75°F (24°C).Start broccoli seed indoors 5 to 6 weeks before the last frost in spring.In mild-winter regions, start seeds indoors in late summer and set them in the garden in autumn for winter harvest.In cold-winter, short-season regions start broccoli in summer for fall harvest.Avoid planting broccoli near pole beans, strawberries, or tomatoes.Grow multiple plants in larger containers set 18 inches (45cm) apart.Broccoli is very sensitive to heat so be sure to move plants into the shade on hot days.Control these pests by handpicking them off of plants or by spraying with Bacillus thuringiensis.Broccoli is susceptible to cabbage family diseases including yellows, clubroot, and downy mildew.Plant disease-resistant varieties, rotate crops each year, and keep the garden free of debris to cut back the incidence of disease.Heads that have begun to open showing small yellow flowers are past the eating stage.Broccoli will keep in the refrigerator for up to one week or frozen after blanching for up to 3 months.Learn to grow 80 tasty vegetables: THE KITCHEN GARDEN GROWERS’ GUIDE. .
+Grow broccoli so that it comes to harvest when temperatures average no more than 75°F (23°C) each day.In mild-winter regions, start seeds indoors in late summer and set them in the garden in autumn for winter harvest.Broccoli will bolt and go to seed in warm temperatures or when daylight hours lengthen.Broccoli is frost hardy and can tolerate temperatures as low as 20°F (-6.7°C).Broccoli is a cool-weather crop that must come to harvest before temperatures rise consistently above 75°F (24°C).Start broccoli seed indoors 5 to 6 weeks before the last frost in spring.In mild-winter regions, start seeds indoors in late summer and set them in the garden in autumn for winter harvest.Whether that is too cold or too warm will cause broccoli to go to seed without forming heads.Avoid planting broccoli near pole beans, strawberries, or tomatoes.Grow multiple plants in larger containers set 18 inches (45cm) apart.Broccoli is very sensitive to heat so be sure to move plants into the shade on hot days.Control these pests by handpicking them off of plants or by spraying with Bacillus thuringiensis.Broccoli is susceptible to cabbage family diseases including yellows, clubroot, and downy mildew.Plant disease-resistant varieties, rotate crops each year, and keep the garden free of debris to cut back the incidence of disease.Heads that have begun to open showing small yellow flowers are past the eating stage.Broccoli will keep in the refrigerator for up to one week or frozen after blanching for up to 3 months.Learn to grow 80 tasty vegetables: THE KITCHEN GARDEN GROWERS’ GUIDE. .